 From my superficial survey of names there is a possibility that there could be another explanation.
 The Beaconsfield public house, standing at the bottom of the Green Lanes leg of the ‘Ladder’, is clearly a reference to Benjamin Disraeli and the names of Lothair and Endymion Roads taken from titles of two of his novels.
 John Burgoyne, dramatist, could have lent his name to the road of the same name.
 Henry James’ pseudonym, ‘Cavendish’, could be linked to Cavendish Road.
 Other literary connections can be made; Sir Walter Alexander Raleigh was a critic and essayist, Edward Fairfax, an author and translator and James Beresford, a writer.
 A Henry Pemberton was a physician and writer and a James Duckett a bookseller.
 None of this is conclusive, but it is at least as probable as the military/naval theory.

-John followed up the responses to his request for information in the September 2001 edition of the Newsletter:
+John followed up the responses to his request for information about the Harringay Ladder names in the September 2001 edition of the Newsletter:

 Thanks to those who responded to my appeal for information on the naming of the ‘Ladder’ roads in the last Newsletter.
 I have also researched a bit more and consulted a little known 1930 manuscript in Hornsey Library, Thoroughfares in Hornsey and their Derivation by C.J.M.
 Sidey in which he attributes origins of road names in Hornsey.

 Joy Tomkins tells me that her mother, now 103, who lived in Duckett Road until 1926, told her as a child that the name derived from Duckett’s Green, the piece of land now known as Duckett’s Common at Turnpike Lane.
 Sidey’s claim is that the name derives from Duckett’s Manor, demolished to make way for the Noel Park Estate in Wood Green.